sidroopdaska/SelfDrivingCar/VehicleDetectionAndTracking/README.md

 * At present, the feature selection process was done by hand.
 This proved to be a rather tredious process as it required tweaking many different params.
 A better method of performing feature selection needs to be investigated.
 One such approach would be implementing a version Randomised Search / Grid Search akin to that done for model selection.

 * The best test set accuracy achieved was 0.9781.
 Although this sufficed for this project, a much higher accuracy would be needed for practical use.
-As a result, for future work, I would like to explore the use DL models to replace the current Linear SVM model.

 * The current pipeline is extremely slow and nowhere close to providing real time processing capabilities.
 Although the pipeline was sped up by skipping frames and performing a whole image window search only once every 12 frames, it introduced an issue where a new target object can only be detected with a 0.5 sec delay.
 Hence, providing a trade-off between improved detection ability and processing speed.

+* As a result, for future work, I would like to explore the use DL models such YOLO, SSD, etc. to achieve higher accuracy and real time processing ability.